Guest article by Dr Srinivas Chilukuri

 A study from the same group also showed a significant reduction in the incidence of second cancers in children who received proton therapy compared to those children who received high energy X-rays.

 Figures 1 & 2 show how Proton beam radiation therapy helps avoid damage to healthy surrounding tissues by depositing majority of radiation energy in the tumour.

 Authored by Dr Srinivas Chilukuri, a Senior Radiation Oncologist & Proton Therapy Expert and member of Onco.com expert oncologists panel.
-He specializes in high-precision radiation therapy, brain and spine tumors, head and neck cancers, lung cancer and gastrointestinal cancer.
+He specialises in high-precision radiation therapy, brain and spine tumours, head and neck cancers, lung cancer and gastrointestinal cancer.